RodGal-2020/C1/README.md

 - He got the job *against all odds*.
 - During summer, I always try to *go of / away from the beaten track*, I'm a fan of alternative tourism.
 - I *haven't time / a clue*.
+- He can only do that, he's a *one trick pony*.
+- I'm the King of Fools and baby you're the Queen of *White Lies*.
+- The word "queer" is an *umbrella term*.
+- I would like to *bring your attention to* another fundamental point made in the report.
+- Have a *positive impact* on something / someone.
+- It's *the backbone of* society.